TOP OF PAGE

 ZEALAND

-• Fascinating Helsingør commands the narrowest point of the Øresund, the sound that separates Denmark from today's Sweden.
+Fascinating Helsingør commands the narrowest point of the Øresund, the sound that separates Denmark from today's Sweden.
 In the 15th and 16th centuries, the city became immensely wealthy by taxing shipping that had to pass this way between the Baltic Sea and the open ocean.
-For a sizeable town, Helsingør has done a pretty good job of maintaining mementos of its medieval character, best appreciated by strolling through the grid of narrow cobbled streets between the harbor and the bustling shopping core.
+For a sizeable town, Helsingør has done a pretty good job of maintaining mementoes of its medieval character, best appreciated by strolling through the grid of narrow cobbled streets between the harbour and the bustling shopping core.
 Here, half-timbered back-alley houses lean precariously behind towering hollyhocks and creeping ivy.
-The main sight, however, is the gigantic Kronborg Slot, made famous as Elsinore Castle in Shakespeare’s Hamlet, although the intimate psychological nature of the play is a far cry from the real-life military colossus.
+The main sight, however, is the gigantic Kronborg Slot, made famous as Elsinore Castle in Shakespeare’s Hamlet and today a UNESCO World Heritage site, although the intimate psychological nature of the play is a far cry from the real-life military colossus.

-• Pretty Køge (koo-e) is well worth a look if you're taking the ferry to Bornholm or driving via Stevns Klint towards Denmark's southern islands.
-The one-time medieval trading center retains a photogenic core of cobbled streets flanked by some well-preserved 17th- and 18th-century buildings.
+Pretty Køge (koo-e) is well worth a look if you're taking the ferry to Bornholm or driving via Stevns Klint towards Denmark's southern islands.
+The one-time medieval trading centre retains a photogenic core of cobbled streets flanked by some well-preserved 17th- and 18th-century buildings.
 At its heart, Torvet is claimed to be Denmark's largest square.
 Around 7km south, Vallø's moat-encircled Renaissance castle makes a great destination for a cycle ride along quiet, tree-lined avenues and country lanes.
-Either side of Køge bay there is passable beaches, though the semi-industrial backdrop of the modern commercial harbor detracts a little from some of the coastal scenery.
+On either side of Køge Bay, there are passable beaches, though the semi-industrial backdrop of the modern commercial harbour detracts a little from some of the coastal scenery.
 Further beaches at Solrød and Greve (8km and 17km north of Køge respectively) are popular S-train escapes for Copenhagen city-dwellers.

 MØN